 - Requires a 12V power source

-- Comes with a digital controller to remotely adjust temperature
+- Comes with a digital controller to remotely adjust the temperature

 - Noisy cooling fan